MakerMexa/I2C/README.md

-# I2C
+# I2C and wifi
-programation and control using I2C protocol
+programation and control using I2C protocol and PCF8574